darekrossman/ai-storefront-tools/docs/PRD.md

 Storefront Tools addresses a clear market need by providing an end-to-end solution for generating realistic ecommerce catalogs.
 The phased approach ensures rapid MVP delivery while building toward a comprehensive platform that can scale with user needs and market demands.

-The combination of AI agents, modern web technologies, and export flexibility positions the product to serve developers, designers, and ecommerce professionals across various use cases and industries.
+The combination of AI agents, modern web technologies using plain HTML elements for rapid development, and export flexibility positions the product to serve developers, designers, and ecommerce professionals across various use cases and industries.